What Is InstantSearch Android?

 It connects to Algolia servers and performs API calls for you, and automatically updates your interface with the latest results.

-With InstantSearch Android, you can focus on the look and feel of your interface while we handle the search.
-Our components simplify the management of complex state like filters, hierarchical menus, and federated search.
+With InstantSearch Android, you can focus on the look and feel of your interface while Algolia handles the search.
+The components simplify the management of complex state like filters, hierarchical menus, and federated search.